gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 ### Conclusion

-I hope this overview was useful, don't hesitate to [reach out](https://twitter.com/guitio2002) or comment!
+I hope this overview was useful, don't hesitate to [reach out](https://twitter.com/guitio2002) or leave a comment!